ioos/compliance-checker/README.md

 ## Disclaimer

 The objective of the IOOS Compliance Checker is to check your file against our interpretation of select dataset metadata standards to use as a guideline in generating compliant files.
 The compliance checker should not be considered the authoritative source on whether your file is 100% "compliant".
 Instead, we recommend that users use the results as a guide to work towards compliance.
+A table with the current CF feature support documenting implemented portions of CF is located here for reference: [Feature Parity Matrix](docs/cf_feature_parity_matrix.md)

 ## Miscellaneous/Acknowledgements